M-Osky/dataset_fixer/README.md

     dataset_fixer_v3.sh -help

-By default it will call five different modules: new_locinames, delete_bad_samples, delete_bad_loci, monomorphic, missing_replacer
+By default it will call five different modules: new_locinames, delete_bad_samples, delete_bad_loci, monomorphic, and missing_replacer
 They need to be at your perl library.
 Process: